qrichert/deezconfigs/README.md

 Unix, this is read from the `HOME` environment variable, and on Windows from `USERPROFILE`.

-Using a different Home is not natively supported by an argumment, but you can override the environment variable to achieve what you want.
+Using a different Home is not natively supported by an argument, but you can override the environment variable to achieve what you want.

 ```console
 $ HOME=/home/other deez sync